This Rogan Josh recipe is a beautiful red-colored, complex-flavored curry dish with Persian origins that's a staple in Kashmiri cuisine.

-- Heat the oil over medium to medium-high heat in a 5-quart pot.
-When the oil starts to ripple, sear the meat on all sides, about 5 minutes.
+- Heat the ghee over medium to medium-high heat in a 5-quart pot.
+When it starts to ripple, sear the meat on all sides, about 5 minutes.
 Stir in the onion, garlic, and ginger and cook until the onion starts to soften, about 3 to 5 minutes, stirring frequently.
-Stir in the cardamom, bay leaves, cloves, paprika, salt, coriander, cumin, cinnamon, black pepper, and cayenne and fry until the spices are fragrant, about 30 seconds, stirring constantly.
+Stir in the cardamom, bay leaves, cloves, paprika, salt, coriander, cumin, cinnamon, black pepper, and cayenne, and fry until the spices are fragrant, about 30 seconds, stirring constantly.

 - Use a wooden spoon to push the beef and onions to one side of the pot.
 Add 2 tablespoons of yogurt to the empty area, stirring continuously until it blends in; continue this way until all the yogurt is added.

-- Add just enough beef stock or water to cover everything (about 1 cup), bring the mixture up to a boil, and then put a lid on it, turn it down to a simmer, and let it cook until the meat is tender and the curry is thickened, about an hour, stirring occasionally.
+- Add the beef stock, bring the mixture up to a boil, and then put a lid on it, turn it down to a simmer, and let it cook until the meat is tender and the curry is thickened, about 1 hour, stirring occasionally.

-- Remove the cloves and bay leaves, and taste and season with additional salt and pepper.
+- Remove the cloves and bay leaves, and taste and season with additional salt and black pepper.

-- Garnish with cilantro and red onion, and serve with Salad Shirazi and prepared basmati rice.
+- Garnish with cilantro and red onion.
+If desired, serve with Salad Shirazi and basmati rice or cauliflower rice.

 - Net Carbs: 5g per serving

 - Nutritional Information: Information for this recipe was calculated without the garnishes or side dishes.